 After you eat, small food particles and leftover grease can remain on the skin and clog pores.
 Try to wipe your mouth area thoroughly after eating, and if possible, avoid excessively greasy foods.

-Too much soy milk, tofu can cause pimples around the mouth.
+Too much soy milk or tofu can cause pimples around the mouth.

-Soybeans contain phytoestrogens (natural plant estrogens and mimic natural estrogen levels) that can cause acne breakouts on the lower parts of the face.
+Soybeans contain phytoestrogens (natural plant estrogens that mimic natural estrogen levels) that can cause acne breakouts on the lower parts of the face.
 Eating soybean-rich tofu, veggie burgers, soymilk, and vegan "whey" protein" can cause acne breakouts, mainly under the jawline and around the mouth.
 If you are looking for a soy-free protein supplement, you can check out this vegan, organic, plant-based protein alternative!
-Almond milk is a good alternative to soy milk.
+Almond milk is an excellent alternative to soy milk.

 Using the wrong COVID Face masks

 With face masks now a part of our daily COVID outfit, many people face more breakouts than ever.
 Masks and facial coverings can cause acne flare-ups by rubbing against the skin, causing friction and chafing.
-In combination with the moist environment caused by the trapping of your breath under the mask, this irritation can be an acne's paradise.
+Combined with the moist environment caused by trapping your breath under the mask, this irritation can be an acne's paradise.
 You may also find that your mask's material absorbs the skin's natural oils, leading to dryness and sensitivity.
-To help combat mask induced acne, aka "maskne," dermatologists recommend:
+To help combat mask-induced acne, aka "maskne," dermatologists recommend:

 - Not wearing makeup under your mask